 Some Medicare Advantage plans cover things like dental and vision care, non-emergency medical transportation, home meal delivery, and more.
 These plans may have additional premiums for the extra coverage.

 One advantage of choosing a Medicare Advantage plan is the annual out-of-pocket spending limits.
 Once you reach the limit, the plan pays 100 percent of covered expenses for the rest of the year.
 Original Medicare does not have an out-of-pocket limit.

-There are three types of Medicare Advantage plans in New Jersey:
+There are a few different types of Medicare Advantage plans in New Jersey:

-- HMOs are plans that require you to select a primary care physician who coordinates your care and refers you to specialists as needed.
+- Health Maintenance Organization (HMO).
+These are plans that require you to select a primary care physician who coordinates your care and refers you to specialists as needed.
 You must choose a physician in the network and follow plan rules for referrals to get treatments covered.

-- PPOs are plans with a network of physicians and facilities where you can receive care.
+- Preferred Provider Organization (PPO).are plans with a network of physicians and facilities where you can receive care.
 If you go outside of the network your care may not be covered or it may cost more.
 You do not need a primary care doctor’s referral to see a specialist.

-- PFFS, or private fee-for-service plans, negotiate directly with doctors and hospitals on payment for services.
+- Private Fee For Service (PFFS).
+These plans negotiate directly with doctors and hospitals on payment for services.
 Some have networks of providers and facilities, while others allow you to go to any doctor or hospital that will accept the plan.
 However, not all providers and hospitals will, so be sure to check before you get care.